Getting around Croatia by train

 Travelling around Croatia by train

-Travelling around Croatia by train is limited and the railway system is poor when it comes to direct routes.
-It’s not even close to numerous direct bus options.
+Travelling around Croatia by train is limited as the railway system is poor when it comes to direct routes.
+Instead you have numerous direct bus options.

-Just bear in mind that you have less choices for direct transportation to some destination.
+Just bear in mind that you have less choices for direct transportation to many destination.

-The railway network is specifically poor in direction to the coast (south) – from Zagreb you can easily reach Split or Rijeka but if you travel to smaller Dalmatian towns Trogir, Murter, Primošten or Vodice, or you want to get to Istrain towns Rovinj or Poreč, you’ll have to change your way of transport at some point.
+The railway network is specifically poor in direction to the coast (south) – from Zagreb you can reach Split or Rijeka but if you travel to smaller Dalmatian towns Trogir, Murter, Primošten or Vodice, or you want to get to Istrain towns Rovinj or Poreč, you’ll have to change your way of transport at some point (switch to a bus).

 Train from Zagreb to Split